 No — all compression runs in your browser using the Canvas API and JavaScript.
 Your images are never transmitted to EverydayTools servers.
 Verify by opening your browser's Network tab during compression — you will see no image upload requests.

-All image compression runs locally in your browser using the Canvas API — no images are sent to servers.
+Compress to 200KB for CMS and blog uploads runs locally in your browser — images are never transmitted to EverydayTools servers.

 Compress JPG or PNG images to under 50KB for government portals, passport photo uploads, visa applications, and strict ID submission requirements.
 No upload — runs in your browser.